weizh888/PokeAlarmWiki/Home.md

 ## Support

 ### Wiki
-Please read the [**Wiki**](https://github.com/kvangent/PokeAlarm/wiki) before contacting us for support.
+Please read the [**Wiki**](https://github.com/kvangent/PokeAlarm/wiki) and the FAQ below before contacting us for support.
 It should answer all your questions about installation and configuration.

 ### Discord
 Visit us at our [**Discord channel**](https://discordapp.com/invite/am66rag) if you still have issues with your setup.
 Please stick to the `#troubleshooting` and `#general` chats and avoid sending private messages to devs.
 We're working hard, we promise!